RobertGraupner/react-testing-e2e/README.md

-# React testing e2e exrcise
+# React testing e2e exercise

 If you want to use the code, you can download the repo and then type: